Leonel-web-byte/Healthcare-Denials-Analysis-RCM-Insights/README.md

 - Where should we spend recovery resources for best ROI?
 -	Which denial reasons are most frequent and financial impact of them?

+## 📊 Tableau Dashboard Design
+The dashboard brings the SQL findings to life with visuals:

   ## 🛠️ Tools Used
 - **SQL**: PostgreSQL
 - **Visualization**: Power Pivot Excel